hiteshjava/EnrollmentSystem/README.md

 ## Further help

-1. http://localhost:8080/ : used as a rest point end url
+1. http://localhost:8080/ : used as a rest point end url.
-2. enter dummy(anything) username and password
+2. enter dummy(anything) username and password.
-3. attached the screen shots in "enrollment system.docx"